.honeyhive/ directory, discover each resource’s schema, and roll out changes from the terminal or CI.

 .github/workflows/honeyhive-sync.yml

-HH_API_KEY and HH_API_URL values per environment without changing any file under .honeyhive/.
+HH_API_KEY and HH_DATA_PLANE_URL values per environment without changing any file under .honeyhive/.
+HH_API_URL is deprecated and still works for older setups, but new configuration should use HH_DATA_PLANE_URL.

 Validate before applying

 Validate that a file matches the API’s schema before pushing changes by piping it through--show-file-schema plus a JSON Schema validator (ajv, check-jsonschema, etc.).
-For example, with check-jsonschema:
+Each command publishes its own schema: metrics create requires name, type, criteria and rejects unknown fields, while metrics update requires metric_id and accepts the same body keys.

 The schema introspection flags are designed for AI coding agents.
 An agent that wants to add a new evaluator can:- Run